BlankOn/irgsh-go/HACKING.md

 - Create pbuilder base.tgz that follow our configuration.
 This step need root privilege, you'll be asked for root password.
 - Create docker image that will be used to build packages.

+This one may take longer as it need to build an entire chroot environment.

 #### Repository

+You need to set the `repo.dist_signing_key` in `./utils/config.yaml` to your GPG key identity.
+For local development, it's okay to use the same key.
+In production, the repo signing key should be something else than maintainer's keys.
+Then,

 `make repo-init`